wardenkenny/Data-Analyst-Portfolio/README.md

-Hello My name is Kenneth Jones and I am a data analyst.
+Hello my name is Kenneth Jones and I am a data analyst.

-I had a passion for political science that lead me getting  BS in poltical science from Florida State University.
-I worked in Washington DC as an assistant poltical consultant where I enojyed the more analytical side poltics inclusing tracking PAC data, organizing dornor infoprmation in excel, and providing insights to members of congress.
-That newfpind interest in proving inights based in data this lead  to get me getting my masters in marketing  and the Google Data Analytics certiciate.
+I had a passion for political science that lead me getting a BS in political science from Florida State University.
+I worked in Washington DC as an assistant political consultant where I enojyed the more analytical side of poltics inclusing tracking PAC data, organizing donor information in Excel, and providing insights to members of congress based on data.
+That newfound interest in providing inights based in data lead  to get me getting my masters in marketing and the Google Data Analytics certiciate.

-I have experience in SQL, R, Tableaa, and spreadsheets.
+I am experienced in SQL, R, Tableau, and spreadsheets.
+My portfolio is below.

-In my free time I enjot video games and going to the gym.
+In my free time I enjoy video games and going to the gym.

-Loooking forward to learning more on my data analyst journey and eventually progressing to data science and data management.
+Looking forward to learning more on my data analyst journey and eventually progressing to data science and data management.

 Thanks for coming